vruyr/obsidian-templates/Log Entry.md

  * - If the cursor is at line with only indentation and a bullet symbol, don't add another one.
  * - If the cursor is in the middle of text, add the bullet on the next line with same indentation.
  * - If the cursor is at an empty line, insert the bullet on current line.
- * - If the current file is a Daily Journal file, prepend with time.
- * - If the current file is not a Daily Journal file, prepend with a (date::)
  */
 _%>